 Jeff Beck is Eternal.

-I always felt like Jeff Beck owed me one.
-The last time I saw him live was in the summer of 1969 headlining a day at the Newport Jazz Festival.
-This was the Jeff Beck Group with Rod Stewart and Ron Wood.
-They followed powerhouse performances by Ten Years After, Jethro Tull, Blood Sweat & Tears and especially Rahsaan Roland Kirk with a lackluster set that illustrated why this band was about to break up.
-It was a disappointment for a young, 15-year-old rock junkie.
-Well, it took over 40 years, but last night he paid me back in full with a hyper-charged performance in The Music Box at Atlantic City’s Borgata Casino.
+I saw the Jeff Beck Group live in the summer of 1969, headlining a day at the Newport Jazz Festival.
+They followed powerhouse performances by Ten Years After, Jethro Tull, Blood Sweat & Tears, and especially Rahsaan Roland Kirk, with a lackluster set that illustrated why this band was about to break up.
+Scheduled for the Woodstock Festival that August, they broke up before it happened.

-Beck can be the most soulful player, milking single notes for every drop of emotion on ballads like “Somewhere Over the Rainbow” or the Celtic inflections of “Women of Ireland.”
+Beck could be the most soulful player, milking single notes for every drop of emotion on ballads like “Somewhere Over the Rainbow” or the Celtic inflections of “Women of Ireland.”
 Mostly playing a white Fender Strat, he revealed why he’s the Wizard of the Whammy Bar.
-It’s almost never out of his fingers as notes are bent and twisted into ricochet melismas of melody that rarely go where you expect them to go.
-And when he rocks out, that whammy bar elicits screams from his strings, as it did on take-no-prisoner renditions of “Rollin’ and Tumblin’,” and “Dirty Mind,” both from his 2000 electronica assault, You Had It Coming.
-His guitar squonked and squealed like a train putting on the brakes on a Max Escher train track.
+It was almost never out of his fingers as he bent and twisted notes into ricochet melismas of melody that rarely went where you expected them to go.
+And when he rocked out, that whammy bar elicited screams from his strings, as it did on take-no-prisoner renditions of “Rollin’ and Tumblin’,” and “Dirty Mind,” both from his 2000 electronica assault, You Had It Coming.
+His guitar squonked and squealed like a train slamming the mergency brakes on a Max Escher train track.

-For a sweet homage to the late-Les Paul, he strapped on his black Gibson Les Paul guitar, playing along to Paul and Mary Ford’s “How High the Moon.”
-Beck and keyboardist Jason Rebello replicated Paul’s tape speed shifting and over-dubbed enhanced arrangement live.
+He strapped-on a Gibson Les Paul for an homage to the guitar legend, playing along to Les Paul and Mary Ford’s “How High the Moon.”
+He and keyboardist Jason Rebello would replicate the original’s tape-speed and over-dub enhanced arrangement, live.